-We all face a multitude of decisions every day.
+Decision making.
+You face a multitude of decisions every day.

-- What should I wear?
+- What should you wear?

 - To exercise or not to exercise?

-- Should I change jobs?
-How about careers?
+- Should you change jobs?

 Be honest with yourself.
 Ask yourself two questions: